Handbrake off in growth drive

 Earlier this year ASI acquired a 60% stake in Tritax Management, the logistics-specialist real estate manager of Tritax Big Box REIT and Tritax EuroBox.
-As part of the deal, Tritax partners will lead ASI Real Estate’s Global Logistics team and the manager says that this should bring significant additional deal sourcing capabilities to ASI.
+As part of the deal, Tritax partners will lead ASI Real Estate’s Global Logistics team and bring significant additional deal sourcing capabilities to ASI.

 In April this year, the company bought a new warehouse in Lodz, Poland, for which it paid €28m, reflecting a net initial yield of around 5.6% and in July acquired its 16th asset – an urban logistics facility in Barcelona for €18.8m, reflecting a net initial yield of 3.7%.
 ASLI’s current portfolio is located across five European countries and was valued at €473.9m on 30 June 2021 (not including the Barcelona asset).

 ASLI’s portfolio is made up of 43 tenants, diversifying its income.
 More information on the underlying tenants is given below.
-The portfolio has a WAULT of just over eight years.
+The portfolio has a weighted average unexpired lease term (WAULT) of just over eight years.

 The group collected 97% of rent due in 2020.
 99% was collected for the first half of 2021, with 100% for the second quarter of 2021.
 A small number of tenants requested rent deferrals or rent-free periods at the start of the pandemic in 2020.
 The majority of the deferred rent was paid in the second half of 2020 or early 2021 and all rents due under the terms of the deferral agreements have so far been paid on time.
 The small number of agreed rent-free periods were negotiated in exchange for material lease extensions.

 ASLI’s most recent acquisition, for €18.8m, was for a 13,907 sqm urban logistics warehouse in Barcelona.
-The purchase price reflected a net initial yield of 3.7% and a reversionary yield of 4.7%, due to the rental growth prospects of the asset.
+The purchase price reflected a net initial yield of 3.7% and a reversionary yield (the yield that should be achieved if rents are increased to current market levels) of 4.7%, due to the rental growth prospects of the asset.